I have an embarrassing admission to make.

 Nightwatch SEO Search Simulator is the SEO’s best friend.

 Probably not too many folks.
 At least, not more than a few times, until Google figures out what they like to see most often.

-Most people see something like these results, most of the time.
+Most people see something like these search results, most of the time.

 What about the second most-used search engine in the world, Bing.com, you ask?